Epithelioid Mesothelioma

 Epithelioid Mesothelioma Quick Facts

-• About 70% of mesothelioma patients have epithelioid mesothelioma, according to the American Society of Clinical Oncology (ASCO).
+• About 70% of mesothelioma patients have this type, according to the American Society of Clinical Oncology (ASCO).

-• Epithelioid mesothelioma cancer cells divide rapidly but stick to one another.
+• Epithelioid cells are oval or cube-shaped.
+They divide rapidly but stick to one another.

 Epithelioid Cells